 COVID testing.
 Your group health plan covers the cost for medically appropriate diagnostic and antibody testing of COVID ordered by an authorized health care professional at no cost to the member.
 In addition, your plan covers up to eight over-the-counter (OTC), FDA-approved tests per calendar month as required by the Biden Administration².

-If you have FutureScripts (OptumRx) coverage:
+If you have Prime Therapeutics coverage:

 If you have pharmacy coverage through another company, please contact the phone number on your prescription drug card for information on how OTC COVID test coverage applies.

-Additional details can be found in these FAQs.
 These coverages are in accordance with federal mandates through the end of the public health emergency¹.
 This coverage does not cover tests that are needed for return to work, a condition of employment, return to school, or travel.

 Check your symptoms.
 If you think you've been exposed to COVID-19 and develop symptoms, call your doctor.
 Visit the Centers for Disease Control and Prevention (CDC) for more details on symptoms, including those for people who already received a COVID-19 vaccination.